Who's happy, who's not: Norway tops list, US falls

 Norway moved from No. 4 to the top spot in the report’s rankings, which combine economic, health and polling data compiled by economists that are averaged over three years from 2014 to 2016.
 Norway edged past previous champ Denmark, which fell to second.
 Iceland, Switzerland and Finland round out the top 5.

-“Good for them.
-I don’t think Denmark has a monopoly on happiness,” said Meik Wiking, chief executive officer of the Happiness Research Institute in Copenhagen, who wasn’t part of the global scientific study that came out with the rankings.

-“What works in the Nordic countries is a sense of community and understanding in the common good,” Wiking said.
+“I think it’s the work-life balance.
+So we have a big safety net, so we get free education, free health care, so it’s really good,” said 29-year-old Marin Maal in Oslo.
+“And we’re close to nature.”

-Still, you have to have some money to be happy, which is why most of the bottom countries are in desperate poverty.
+Still, you have to have money to be happy, and it is no coincidence that Norway is one of the richest nations in the world.
+It’s also why most of the bottom countries are in desperate poverty.
 But at a certain point extra money doesn’t buy extra happiness, Helliwell and others said.

 Central African Republic fell to last on the happiness list, and is joined at the bottom by Burundi, Tanzania, Syria and Rwanda.

 The report ranks 155 countries.
-The economists have been ranking countries since 2012, but the data used goes back farther so the economists can judge trends.
+The economists have been ranking countries since 2012, but the data used goes back further so the economists can judge trends.

 The rankings are based on gross domestic product per person, healthy life expectancy with four factors from global surveys.
 In those surveys, people give scores from 1 to 10 on how much social support they feel they have if something goes wrong, their freedom to make their own life choices, their sense of how corrupt their society is and how generous they are.